 Breakfast, dinner.Overnight in Edinburgh.

 Day 3: A free day in Edinburgh.

 Don’t waste a minute!
 Today you are free to explore the city as you wish, and there is so much to see and do.
-Known as the cultural capital of Scotland, Edinburgh is blessed with stunning greystone buildings, and architecture, art galleries,memorials and higher education.
+Known as the cultural capital of Scotland, Edinburgh is blessed with stunning greystone buildings, and architecture, art galleries, memorials, and higher education.
 Take a step back in time and wander around the authentic, and unchanged cobbled streets of the Royal Mile and meander down to the Grass Market, to a row of pubs where public hangings used to ‘entertain’ the crowds.
 Edinburgh Castle is well worth the entry fee, and requires a few hours to explore and learn about Scottish history and royalty – there are wonderful views from the top!
-For those wishing to shop for souvenirs Princes Street attracts shoppers from all over the world.
-The city comes alive at night, in the bars and pubs in the city centre.
-In the evening, why not enjoy a pint or a traditional whisky with the locals, or explore the city on a guided Ghost tour – explore the secret, underground passages underneath the streets of the Royal Mile, and visit the local graveyards under the ‘brawdbricht moon lichtnicht’! (superb, bright, moonlit night…)
+For those wishing to shop for souvenirs, Princes Street attracts shoppers from all over the world.
+The city comes alive at night, in the bars and pubs in the city center.
+In the evening, why not enjoy a pint or a traditional whiskey with the locals, or explore the city on a guided Ghost tour – explore the secret, underground passages underneath the streets of the Royal Mile, and visit the local graveyards under the ‘moon Licht Nicht’! (superb, bright, moonlit night…)

 Breakfast, dinner.Overnight Scottish Highlands.